Templates

 It is good to identify your agency’s core procurement objectives, roles and responsibilities, and thresholds for open advertising.

-Refer to the strategic procurement planning section of our website for more information.
+Refer to the guide on how to write a procurement policy for more information.

 Refer to the writing a procurement plan section of our website to understand how to use these templates better.